-7.1 What considerations apply to collaborative improvements?
+7.1 What considerations should parties consider when dealing with collaborative improvements?

 In general, when conducting collaborative development or improvements, it is important to stipulate in the contract, among others, the roles and cost allocation of each party, the rights and licence of the deliverables, and the confidentiality obligation.
 If the rights of one party are restricted during and after the collaboration (e.g., restriction on a similar development), antitrust issues may arise.
 When collaborating with academia, compensation for non-execution and publication procedure may also be negotiation points.